crazzfeng/sendcloud-docs/docs/Analysis/inbox-insight.md

 ## How to use Inbox Insight

-    1. **Domain Configuration**
-       Add your sending domain to the Aurora SendCloud platform
+Before use inbox insight ,you should have sucessfully verifed one of your sending domain in Aurora SendCloud.

+1. **Choose one of verified sending domain**

+2. <br />

-    2. **Service Activation**
+3. **Service Activation**
    Enable Inbox Insight with a single click - no complex setup required

-    3. **Start Monitoring**
+4. **Start Monitoring**
    Access your comprehensive delivery analytics through the Data Analysis dashboard

 ***